syncfusion-content/jsp-docs/jsp/PivotGauge/Labels.md

 {% endhighlight %}

-## Appearance Customization
+## Appearance customization

-The appearance of the Label can be customized through the following properties.
+The appearance of the label can be customized by using the following properties:

-* **angle** – used to display labels in a rotated manner.
+* **angle**: Displays labels in a rotated manner.
 By default, the value is 0.
-* **color** – displays the label in specified color
+* **color**: Displays the label in specified color.
-* **opacity** – sets the opacity of the label.
+* **opacity**: Sets the opacity of the label.
 By default, the value is 1.
-* **type** – indicates the label for major intervals or minor intervals.
+* **type**: Indicates the label for major intervals or minor intervals.
 By default, it takes major intervals.
-* **includeFirstValue** – includes the initial value based on user requirement.
-By default, the value is “true”.
+* **includeFirstValue**: Includes the initial value based on user requirement.
+By default, the value is true.
-* **font** – sets the font size, font style and font family of the label.
+* **font**: Sets the font size, font style, and font family of the label.

 {% highlight html %}